NanoComp/meep/doc/docs/C++_Tutorial.md

 }
 ```

-This example doesn't do much — it just runs a Gaussian source and outputs the $\mathbf{H}_z$ field at the end.
+This example doesn't do much &mdash; it just runs a Gaussian source and outputs the $\mathbf{H}_z$ field at the end.
 The dielectric structure is determined by the user-defined function `eps`, which has the form:

 ```c++
 double eps(const vec &p) {